-I also found the explanation of emotional labour in this thesis to be particularly compelling.
+The explanation of emotional labour in this thesis is particularly compelling.

 Originally identified by researchers in 1983, this concept is described as the suppression of feelings to provide a welcoming outward appearance.
 (Sound familiar, heart sisters?)
 This is widely experienced by heart patients who tell me they often feel compelled to put on their best ‘game face’ so as not to worry their families or friends.

-When patients exhibit this emotional labour, explains Nicholas, the outward expression of emotion is not always genuinely felt.
-Although the outward expression serves to make other people feel comfortable, this expression may not be a genuine representation of the person’s actual emotions.
+When patients exhibit this emotional labour, explains Nicholas, the outward expression of emotion is not always genuinely felt – even though this outward expression serves to make other people feel comfortable.

 And it’s not limited only to patients.
 For example, previous research has found that cardiac rehabilitation nurses exhibit emotional labour when speaking to their heart patients (Barrett et al, 2005).
 Nurses note that they outwardly express care and compassion while they are internally focused on the more instrumental tasks at hand.
 This emotional dissonance can evoke psychological stress.

-And when patients exhibit this emotional labour (meaning that they feel one way, but act another), this results in eventual stress, frustration, and even impaired health.
+And when patients exhibit this emotional labour (meaning that they feel one way, but act another), this can result in more stress, frustration, and even impaired health.

 Patients may feel the need to put on a happy face when in fact they actually feel psychologically distressed about their cardiac condition.
 Nicholas explains: